In the aftermath of divorce, this man found the courage to admit he was gay

 She was convinced that it was just a phase, and that everybody is on a spectrum.
 Both of us thought we were overthinking it.
 She said that we could deal with it later if it grew more serious.
 That was the closest I had come to opening up about those feelings, and again pushed them back.

 A year later, we got married, but our relationship was rife with compatibility issues.
 Funnily enough, she thought I was having affairs with other women.
 Suspicion led to a lot of mistrust and discord.
-When things kept getting bitter and seemed beyond repair, the couple filed for divorce.
+When things kept getting bitter and seemed beyond repair, we filed for divorce.

 After the dissolution of my marriage, I lived alone in Mumbai.
 I had a high-stress job, and was rebuilding my life.
 I felt extremely lonely, and began to own up to the idea of being bicurious.
 One night, I joined Grindr.
 It was my personal act of coming out of the closet.
 After I spoke to a few men, I felt comfortable.
 Even the physical intimacy was better with men as compared to all my previous relationships.